 In the post World War I era, aviation was in its infancy.
 Aeronautical activity in this country was primarily related to airmail service and flying circus events utilizing what were then known as "barnstormers".
 These barnstormers were identified as such because they flew to and from farmers fields often utilizing a barn or other protected area to park their aircraft and perform refueling and maintenance services.
 During that period, in most areas of the country, airports were nonexistent and the pilots of the era relied on a chase vehicle or mobile operation to support their existence.
 These "mobile" bases of operation were typically small support vehicles or trucks with holding space for drums of gasoline, a few spare parts and some tools for maintenance.
 As the industry expanded, particularly airmail routes, it was quickly recognized that these chase vehicles were very impractical.
 It was determined that a fixed location for support services would be required to meet the needs of the aircraft transiting the country.
-These "fixed" bases of operations (FBOs) were born.
+These "fixed" bases of operation were established to provide the needed services, and therefore, the first Fixed Base Operations (FBOs) were born.
 Essentially, these first FBOs also became the first airports.
 Later, hangars were built, terminals added, runways were paved and navigational aids became a part of the system.
 Regulatory control of airports and airspace came into being in 1938 with the Civil Aeronautics Authority (CAA), which in 1958 became the Federal Aviation Administration (FAA).
 As the airports grew, municipalities and other entities began to control the airport environs; however, the service entities that provided the fuel and maintenance continued to be called FBOs, and the term is still in use today.